 You can create a points system in GamiPress by visiting GamiPress > Points Types in your WordPress dashboard.
 Within each points type, you can choose Add new points award to define the activities that will award points.
 You can also use Add new points deduct to choose activities that will remove points:

-Creating a reward and punishment structure this way combines both white hat and black hat strategies.
+Creating a give-and-take structure this way combines both white hat and black hat strategies.
 Users will be motivated by wanting to receive more points, and will want to avoid having their existing points taken away.

 As we've discussed, four ways you can gamify your WordPress site include: